CCBDA-UPC/Assignments-2025/Lab07.md

 and deploying the application to AWS Elastic Beanstalk.

 > [!tip]
-> The instructions in this section assume that you've unzipped the code **at the root** of your responses repository.
+> The instructions in this section assume that you've unzipped the code **at the root** of your responses' repository.
 >
 > When GitHub Actions runs, it starts with a clean Linux (Ubuntu) environment.
 It clones your repository into the default working directory.
 >